shilpa2301/Data-Augmentation-using-using-Learning-based-Methods-on-TinyImagenet/README.md

-# Data Augmentation Performance Comparison: SaliencyMix vs. Random Erase

-A comparison of SaliencyMix (Saliency Guided Data Augmentation) and Random Erase for image classification on Tiny ImageNet using ResNet50 models trained from scratch.

----
+# A Comparative Analysis of Classical and Learning-Based Data Augmentation for Image Classification

 ## Summary